 Gains or losses originate from the capital distributions and capital gains for investments during the year.
 Total gains are calculated as the difference between the movement in cost against carrying value during the year and the net proceeds, after deducting cost adjustments incidental to the sales.
-There is for recognising gains and losses as realised or unrealised, based on the Company's revenue recognition accounting policy.
+There is a manual calculation performed by the Manager for recognising gains and losses as realised or unrealised, based on the Company's revenue recognition accounting policy.